About Treva Reid, candidate for Oakland Mayor

-Treva Reid is a community leader, advocate, and overcomer.
+Treva Reid is an overcomer, resilient single mother and community builder.
 She was raised in a family of educators, entrepreneurs, civil servants, and laborers with a deep respect for hard work.
-Treva’s passion to serve stems from growing up in a large civically engaged family where her great-grandmother’s political activism informed their values.
+Treva’s passion to serve stems from growing up in a large civically-engaged family where her great-grandmother’s political activism informed their values.
 As a young single mother in college working multiple jobs, she leveraged strengths from her upbringing to provide for her daughter and graduate from Hampton University.

 Treva has a tenacious determination to overcome seemingly impossible situations.
-Her personal experience with childhood trauma, gun violence, domestic abuse, poverty, and housing instability motivates her passion to fight for justice and challenge unfair practices.
+Her personal experience with childhood trauma, gun violence, intimate partner abuse, poverty and housing instability motivates her passion to fight for justice and challenge unfair practices.

-As a Senior Field Representative for then Assemblymember (now State Senator) Nancy Skinner, Treva advocated for housing policies, gun violence prevention, job training programs, legislation for incarcerated and formerly-incarcerated individuals, and other critical efforts in support of her neighbors in East Oakland.
+As a Senior Field Representative for then Assemblymember (now State Senator) Nancy Skinner, Treva advocated for housing policies, gun violence prevention, job training programs, legislation for incarcerated and formerly-incarcerated individuals, and other critical efforts for Oakland residents.

-A lifelong Democrat, Treva serves as an Associate for Assembly District 18 on the Alameda County Democratic Central Committee and is an Emerge California Alumna.
+A lifelong Democrat, Treva served as an Associate for California Assembly District 18 on the Alameda County Democratic Central Committee, is an Emerge California Alumna, an active member of Delta Sigma Theta Sorority, Inc.and state policy advisor for Black Women Organized for Political Action (BWOPA).
 She is also a ministry leader at Shiloh Church in Oakland and engaged in numerous community partnerships.

 Oakland needs a passionate, strong, and equity-driven leader.
 A leader who can break through barriers in City Hall to hear from, respond to and deliver for Oaklanders now.
 Treva's heart is for Oakland, and her life experiences have fueled her fight to ensure all residents can live safely and securely—rooted in Oakland—from one generation to the next.